 I love it when simple ingredients come together in an easy recipe to create something this delicious.
-This herbed potato salad may be egg-free, mayo-free, gluten-free and vegan, but it is tangy and packed with flavour.
-All thanks to fresh herbs and a delicious preserved lemon and mustard dressing.
+This herbed potato salad may be mayo-free, egg-free, dairy-free, gluten-free and naturally vegan, but it is tangy and absolutely flavour-packed.

-Dress the still-warm potatoes in the lemon mustard sauce to absorb more flavour, and serve the salad at room temperature.
+Dress the still-warm potatoes in the dressing to absorb more flavour, and serve the salad at room temperature.
 It can be made a few days in advance and travels well, so it’s perfect for a summer picnic or BBQ!

 Potato salad ingredients & substitutions

-- Potatoes: I use small Mediterranean Nicola potatoes cut into bite-sized pieces – the smallest cut in half and larger into quarters.
+• Potatoes: I use small Mediterranean Nicola potatoes cut into bite-sized pieces – the smallest cut in half and larger into quarters.
 They have flavourful, yellow, waxy flesh, making them ideal for potato salad.
-You can use your favourite waxy potatoes (like fingerling potatoes, baby red potatoes or new potatoes).
+You can use your favourite waxy potatoes (like fingerling potatoes, baby potatoes or new potatoes).
+See best potatoes for salad for more.

-- Preserved lemon: Two golf ball-sized Beldi preserved lemons weigh roughly 50 grams.
-Homemade preserved lemons tend to be larger, so use half of a homemade preserved lemon (or 50 grams).
-If you don’t have preserved lemon, substitute a teaspoon of salt and the zest and juice of a whole lemon (about three tablespoons of lemon juice) or try this stovetop recipe for a preserved lemon substitute, but make some preserved lemons for next time!
+• Preserved lemon: Two golf ball-sized Beldi preserved lemons weigh roughly 60 grams.
+Homemade preserved lemons tend to be larger, so use half of a homemade preserved lemon (or weigh out 60 grams).
+If you don’t have preserved lemon, substitute a teaspoon of salt and the zest and juice of a whole lemon (about three tablespoons of fresh lemon juice) or try this stovetop recipe for a preserved lemon substitute, but make some preserved lemons for next time!

-- Apple cider vinegar: I prefer apple cider vinegar, but you can also use white wine vinegar or pickle juice (if you have a jar of dill pickles lurking in the fridge).
+• Apple cider vinegar: I prefer apple cider vinegar, but you can also use white wine vinegar, pickle juice (if you have a jar of dill pickles lurking in the fridge), or Champagne vinegar as Ina Garten does.
 Red wine vinegar will affect the colour of the potato salad, but it is fine if you are using red potatoes.

-- Dijon mustard: You can also use whole-grain mustard or yellow mustard if that is what you have.
+• Dijon mustard: You can also use whole-grain mustard or yellow mustard if that is what you have.
+Or try another Dijon mustard substitute.

-- Celery salt: I use a homemade celery salt of ground celery seed and salt.
+• Celery salt: I use a homemade celery salt of ground celery seed and salt.
 It introduces a mild celery-like taste to this otherwise celery-free potato salad.
-You can use shop-bought celery salt (made from celery seeds or celery leaves), replace it with regular salt or see celery salt substitute for more alternatives.
+You can use shop-bought celery salt (made from celery seeds or celery leaves), replace it with a pinch of garlic powder and sea salt or kosher salt, or see celery salt substitute for more alternatives.

-- Flat-leaf parsley: You can also use curly parsley or celery leaves.
-Or double up on the dill.
+• Flat-leaf parsley: You can use any chopped fresh parsley (including curly parsley), or even celery leaves.
+Alternatively, try juliened basil or double up on the dill.

-- Fresh dill: I love dill in a potato salad, but if you don’t have any, you can use more flat-leaf parsley or introduce new fresh green herbs like chives or tarragon.
+• Fresh dill: I love dill in a potato salad, but if you don’t have any, you can use more flat-leaf parsley or introduce new fresh green herbs like fresh chives or tarragon.

 How to make potato salad without mayonnaise